Ijnaka22len/Ijnaka22len/README.md

 *Aug 2023 – present*
 Potsdam, New York, USA

-- **AIDrawPen**: Designing a Wireless Gesture-Based Drawing Pen for Kids' Rehabilitation.
+- Designing a smart (AI) wireless gesture-based drawing pen ( [AIDrawPen](https://github.com/Ijnaka22len/AIDrawPen) ) for kids' rehabilitation.
-- **Tiny-BLE-Stat**: Developed a low-cost portable universal device for electrochemical sensing with circuit design (Altium, EasyEDA), firmware in C/C++ (SAMD21, EFR32x), and a Flutter-based mobile app for Bluetooth 5.0 data retrieval and configuration.
+- Developed a low-cost portable universal device (Tiny-BLE-Stat) for electrochemical sensing with circuit design (Altium, EasyEDA), firmware in C/C++ in (SAMD21, EFR32x), and a Flutter-based mobile app for Bluetooth 5.0 data retrieval and configuration.
-- **Smartphone Controlled Infant Fingerprint Scanner**: Led the design, winning second prize in the CITeR Fall 2023 competition.
+- Led the design of a Smartphone Controlled Infant Fingerprint Scanner winning second prize in the CITeR Fall 2023 competition.
-- **NFC-Powered Biosensing Bandage**: Designed firmware and mobile application to enhance noise-free vocal signal capture using Silicon Labs EFR32 Wireless Gecko.
+- Design firmware and associate mobile application for NFC-Powered Biosensing Bandage enhancing noise-free vocal signal capture from the throat using the Silicon Labs EFR32 Wireless Gecko.
-- **Antenna Azimuth Position Control System**: Achieved a 100% score in analysis and design.
+- Antenna Azimuth Position Control System: Achieved a 100% score in analysis and design.
-- **FER CNN Model**: Developed a CNN model enhancing Facial Expression Recognition with 97.53% testing accuracy using the FER2013 dataset.
-[GitHub Repository](https://github.com/Ijnaka22len/Enhancing-FER2013-Imbalance)
+- [Achieved a 95% training accuracy, 97% validation accuracy, and 97.53% testing accuracy](https://github.com/Ijnaka22len/Enhancing-FER2013-Imbalance) with a FER CNN model for facial expression recognition using the FER2013 dataset.

 ### Embedded Engineer
 **Gokido**